 The update.log file contains a log of all the output that was displayed to the screen from the time the installupdate command was invoked until the system is rebooted under the new operating system for the first time.

-This log file is used only by the Update Installation process and should be examined to determine if there were any errors during the update.
+This log file is used only by the Update Installation process and should be examined to determine if there were any errors during the Update Installation.

-F.4.2 The upd custom files File
+F.4.2 The upd_custom_files File

-The upd custom files file contains a list of all of the files that were saved to a .
-Preupd extension as part of the Update Installation.
-Files saved to a .Preupd extension are files that contained user customizations that could not automatically be merged with the version of the file shipped with the new operating system.
-The .
-Preupd files can be used as references when manually merging customizations into the new files.
-The upd custom files file is created by the Update Installation and is used by the Update Installation Cleanup (/usr/sbin/updadmin) utility.
-You should never modify this file.
+The upd_custom_files file contains a list of all of the files that were saved to a .PreUPD extension as part of the Update Installation.
+Files saved to a .PreUPD extension are files that contained user customizations that could not be merged automatically with the version of the file shipped with the new operating system.
+The .PreUPD files can be used as references when manually merging customizations into the new files.
+The upd_custom_files file is created by the Update Installation and is used by the Update Installation Cleanup (/usr/sbin/updadmin) utility.
+Never modify this file.